tdurouchoux/dsview_vault/topics/Concept/Clinical Study Design.md

 type: Concept
 ---

-Protocols ensuring that clinical study participants and datasets are representative of the intended patient population.
+Protocols for ensuring that clinical study participants and datasets are representative of the intended patient population.